 The Bush Barrow calendar ties in with the Bush Barrow excavation of 1808.
 A man of considerable height and social status was discovered under the mound eleven feet high.
 He was obviously a king or chieftain.
 Sewn on the breast of his garment was a lozenge-shaped breastplate, with an engraved surface.
 The inscriptions indicate his possible burial was 1900 BC.

 The modern North American Druids have no connection with the ancient or modern British Druids.
-The first group or grove, the Reformed Druids of North America (RDNA), was formed in 1963, at Carleton College, in Northfield, Minnesota, to protest the school’s mandatory student attendance of religious services.
-When the requirement was dropped the “grove” continued not so much as a religious group but a philosophical one.
-Rituals were based on discovered anthropological materials including a non-bloody sacrifice.
+The first group or grove, the Reformed Druids of North America (RDNA), started in 1963, at Carleton College, in Northfield, Minnesota, to protest the school’s mandatory student attendance of religious services.
+When the requirement dropped the “grove” continued not so much as a religious group but a philosophical one.
+Rituals were about discovered anthropological materials including a non-bloody sacrifice.
 This group is no longer an active organization but has independent groves scattered throughout the country.

-Several groves split off to form a separate branch, this being called the New Reformed Druids of North America (NRDNA), which emphasized neo-Pagan religion.
+Several groves split off to form a separate branch, its name was the New Reformed Druids of North America (NRDNA).
+It emphasized neo-Pagan religion.
 One such grove was in Berkeley, California, led by Archdruid P. E. I(ssac) Bonewits during the 1970s.
 In 1983 he formed his own organization, AR NDRAfOCHT FEIN (Irish Caelic for “Our Own Druidism”), which had about 400 members in 1988.

 Some have said the spirit of ancient Druidism is dead.
 Others call them headhunters in a derogatory sense.
-But, the importance of ancient Druidism seems to be that it was the one thing yhat held the Celtic people together, and these people and their ancestors eventually civilized a major part of Europe, Ireland, Briton, and the British Isles.
+But, the importance of ancient Druidism is that it was the one thing that held the Celtic people together.
+And these people and their ancestors eventually civilized a major part of Europe, Ireland, Briton, and the British Isles.
 For this they and their customs, though some were crude, deserve respect and understanding.

-Several of the details within this article were attained from previously reading two novels by Morgan Llywelyn, “Bard,” and “Druids.”
+Several details within this article were attained from previously reading two novels by Morgan Llywelyn, “Bard,” and “Druids”.
 This writer is grateful and recommends these books and others by this author to those interested in reading about the lives of the Druids.
 A.G.H.